 - Place it in the header or footer of your site.

-Consider giving something away for free on your website in increase conversions.
+Consider giving something away for free on your website to increase conversions.

 It should match your business model.
-For example, if you are a florist you might give away a flower pot or plant by entering them into a drawing for it.
+For example, if you are a florist, you might give away a flower pot or plant by entering it into a drawing for it.
 You need to make sure that whatever you give away is relevant to what you do.

 For example: don’t go giving away free teddy bears if you’re an accountant dealing with tax returns.